dewong1/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 Another statistical study that can quantify how the MechaCar performs agaisnt its competition is a linear regression on city and highway fuel efficiency.
 Gas prices are becoming increasingly expensive nowadays, and probably one of the high priority concens for consumers when purchasing a car.
-The metrics include the following:
+The metrics may include the following:

 * City and highway fuel efficiency (dependent variable)
 * Horse power (independent variable)